Etika8445/Music-App/README.md

 ## Features

-Jukeboks is a full-stack music application that provides the following features:
+Jukebops is a full-stack music application that provides the following features:

 - User authentication with bcrypt for password hashing and storage.
 - Playback of latest and favorite songs.